Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax restart``

-**Actions**: Same at Stop & Start.
+**Actions**: Same as Stop & Start.
 State of apps should be maintained.
-DB will be rehydrated with latest templates when panamax is restarted.
+DB will be rehydrated with latest templates when Panamax is restarted.

 ### reinstall
 Deletes your applications and CoreOS VM; reinstalls to latest Panamax version.